tmgthb/Autonomous-Agents/README.md

 <div id="why"> </div>

-### About predicting next-word:
+### About predicting next sequence

-- LLMs are trained to predict the next-word.
-The single training objective is known to result [Multi-task learning](#multitask).
-However, it is better understood as a [Massively Multi-task learning](#extreme).
+- LLMs are trained to predict the next word/token.
+We empirically know this results [Multi-task learning](#multitask).
+Single training objective results a [Massively Multi-task learning](#extreme).
-- Next-word prediction is very [generic](#extreme) learning process, where any "<input, output>"-sequence relationship learning is a "next-word prediction task".
+- Next sequence prediction is [generic](#extreme) learning process: any "<input, output>"-sequence relationship learning is a "next-word prediction task".
-- LLMs can overcome [incremental tasks and Discontinuous tasks](#sparks) by using memory already widely integrated by developers or by using LLM agents-methodologies.
+- Next sequence prediction algorithm is generic algorithm.

+1. Information is typically sequential: language is sequence of words, DNA is sequence of nucleotides, computer programs are sequences of instructions.
+2. Media: Videos are sequence of images, Music is sequence of notes, image is sequence of pixels and speech is sequence of phonemes.
+3. Actions: Dance is sequence of movements, day is sequence of events, time is sequence of time steps.
+4. Concepts about the world: Causality is sequential (cause-effect).
+Time is sequential(before-after).
+Life is sequential(parent-child).

+Overall, the next sequence prediction is one of the most generic single learning objectives in a system, which attempts to learn a model about itself or about the world.

 ### Demystifying Emerging Abilities

 - [Emerming Abilities](#emerging) refers to ability present in a larger LLM and not in a smaller one.
-There are +137 (and increasing known Emerging Abilities.
+There are +137 known Emerging abilities(increasing).
 - Emerging abilities include Emerging Prompting Strategies such as: [CoT](#cot), which was not present in GPT-2 and emerged in GPT-3 model.
-- GPT-4 performs [high compared to human-level performance on multiple benchrmarks despite incomplete AGI](#sparks), not only on few.
-- AGI definitions are not commonly agreed.
-GPT-4 lacks for example "agency" and "intrinsic motivation", which LLM agents are mitigate with RAGs, memories and tools.

-### World Models
+Overall, emerging abilities have increased so far contiuously as compute is scaled up and more data introduced.

 ### Self-Recursive LLMs
 - LLMs can Self-Improve its own reasoning outputs using techniques such as [CoT](#cot), [Self-Consistency](#selfconsistency) and [In-Context Learning](#multitask) during Inference.